-Mark Pimentel, MD, director of the Cedars-Sinai GI Motility Program and GI Motility Laboratory, pioneered the use of the drug rifaximin to treat irritable bowel syndrome.
+Mark Pimentel, MD, executive director of the Cedars-Sinai Medically Associated Science and Technology Program, pioneered the use of the drug rifaximin to treat irritable bowel syndrome.

-More than 15 years ago, Mark Pimentel, MD, director of the Cedars-Sinai GI Motility Program and GI Motility Laboratory, had a hunch that an antibiotic might alleviate the suffering of his patients with irritable bowel syndrome (IBS).
+More than 15 years ago, Mark Pimentel, MD, executive director of the Cedars-Sinai Medically Associated Science and Technology Program, had a hunch that an antibiotic might alleviate the suffering of his patients with irritable bowel syndrome (IBS).
 This widespread, debilitating disorder affects an estimated 35 million people in the United States.

 Pimentel began studying rifaximin, which was then prescribed in Europe to treat traveler's diarrhea, because unlike some other antibiotics, it did not seem to generate drug-resistant bacteria.
 Now he just needed to persuade the drug's U.S. marketer, Salix Pharmaceuticals Inc., to give him a shot at exploring whether rifaximin would work on IBS.